awsdocs/aws-java-developer-guide/README.rst

 aws-java-developer-guide
 ########################

-This repository contains source content for the official `AWS SDK for Java Developer Guide`_.
+This repository contains source content for the official `AWS Java Developer Guide`_.
 The source code for the `AWS SDK for Java`_ is also on GitHub, at https://github.com/aws/aws-sdk-java/.

 The guide content is written in reStructuredText_ and built using Sphinx_.
 It relies upon content which is provided in the AWS documentation team's `shared content`_ and `SDK examples`_